 The zwe command has built in help that can be retrieved with the -h suffix.
 For example, type zwe -h to display all of the supported commands.
-These are broken down into a number of sub-commands.
+These are broken down into a number of sub-commands, and all of the help can also be found on this website, in (the zwe appendix